badamson1020/Computer-Science-Capstone/enhanced-java-to-python-translation/README.md

-# Java to Python Translation
+# Java to Python Translation (Enhanced Python Version)

 A translation of a Java JUnit testing project (Task, Contact, and Appointment management) into Python, following the Service-Repository layered architecture